MicrosoftDocs/sql-docs/docs/relational-databases/replication/monitor/monitoring-replication-with-system-monitor.md

 ms.technology: replication
 ms.topic: conceptual
 helpviewer_keywords:
-  - "monitoring performance [SQL Server replication], System Monitor"
+  - "monitoring performance [SQL Server replication], Performance Monitor"
-  - "System Monitor [SQL Server], replication"
+  - "Performance Monitor [SQL Server], replication"
   - "performance counters [SQL Server replication]" ms.assetid: 8cd3a270-0328-4bfd-bf23-b1d759cc120c
 author: "MashaMSFT"
 ms.author: "mathoma"
 ---
-# Monitoring Replication with System Monitor
+# Monitoring Replication with Performance Monitor
 [!INCLUDE [SQL Server](../../../includes/applies-to-version/sqlserver.md)]
-  [!INCLUDE[msCoName](../../../includes/msconame-md.md)] Windows System Monitor allows you to use graphs, charts, and reports to gauge the efficiency of your computer, and identify and troubleshoot possible problems (such as unbalanced resource use, insufficient hardware, or poor program design), and plan for additional hardware needs.
-For more information, see [Monitor Resource Usage &#40;System Monitor&#41;](../../../relational-databases/performance-monitor/monitor-resource-usage-system-monitor.md).
+  [!INCLUDE[msCoName](../../../includes/msconame-md.md)] Windows Performance Monitor allows you to use graphs, charts, and reports to gauge the efficiency of your computer, and identify and troubleshoot possible problems (such as unbalanced resource use, insufficient hardware, or poor program design), and plan for additional hardware needs.
+For more information, see [Monitor Resource Usage &#40;Performance Monitor&#41;](../../../relational-databases/performance-monitor/monitor-resource-usage-system-monitor.md).

- System Monitor uses performance objects and counters, which provide information on the performance of various processes.
+ Performance Monitor uses performance objects and counters, which provide information on the performance of various processes.
 You can measure replication performance through counters associated with the replication agents:

 |Agent|Performance object|Counter|Description|
 |-----------|------------------------|-------------|-----------------|